ZSWatch/Heartrate-DevKit-HW/README.md

 ## 📖 About

-The **ZSWatch-Dock** project provides the hardware design and production files for a docking station tailored to the ZSWatch ecosystem.
+The **ZSWatch-Heartrate** project provides the hardware design and production files for a heartrate development board tailored to the ZSWatch ecosystem.
 It is built with **KiCad** and integrates a full **CI/CD pipeline** using **KiBot**, ensuring reproducible outputs for documentation, manufacturing, and releases.

 Key features: